IJS teaches people who are seeking a deeper, richer and more meaningful life experience Jewish spiritual practices that are grounded in mindfulness.

 Marvin Israelow

-Board Chair, Chappaqua, NY
+Chappaqua, NY

-Marvin Israelow is pleased to serve as the IJS Board Chair.
+Marvin Israelow served as the IJS Board Chair from 2022-2025.
 He worked as an organization development consultant for nearly 30 years, providing clients with a broad range of services including strategic planning, team development, leadership counseling, and customize seminars in change management and career development.
 Prior to starting his own firm in 1983, Marvin worked for the Exxon Corporation as an organizational development advisor> His academic background includes a B.S. in Economics from the University of Pennsylvania, Wharton School and a Thouron Fellowship at the London School of Economics.
 He earned a Master’s degree from Temple University and studied at MIT’s Sloan School of Management where he also taught and conducted research on the innovation process in organizations.
 Marvin is an alumnus of Kivvun 1 and JMMTT2.
 He also completed the HUC-JIR Spiritual Director training program.
 He serves on the faculty of IJS’s Wise Aging program.
 Marvin is married to Dorian Goldman.
 He is the father of three sons, three daughters-in-law, and five grandchildren.
 He lives in Chappaqua, NY.

 William Klingensmith

-Pittsburgh, PA
+Treasurer, Pittsburgh, PA

 Bill lives in Pittsburgh, Pennsylvania with his family.
 He has been an enthusiastic participant in several IJS lay programs including Kivvun, JMMTT and Amukah.
 Bill is also a member and officer of Rodef Shalom Congregation in Pittsburgh.
 He previously worked as a senior executive with PPG Industries, Inc. for 35 years and is currently President of a consulting company to provide management and technology services to in international glass producers.